Greek style fish and chips…with eggplant

 - Toss your cooked potatoes with 1/4 teaspoon salt and place them at one end of a 9 x 11 inch baking pan.

 - Next, fry your drained eggplant, turning them over as they brown.
 This should take 10 – 15 minutes.
-Toss your cooked eggplant with 1/4 teaspoon salt and place them at the other end of your baking pan (so you will have potatoes at one end and eggplant at the other, with some empty space in the middle of your baking pan).
+Toss your cooked eggplant with 1/4 teaspoon salt and place them at the other end of your baking pan (so you will have potatoes at one end and zucchini and eggplant at the other).

 - Drain your cod and rinse well.
 Lightly coat with flour and fry your cod, 5 – 10 minutes per side until golden brown.
-After the cod is fried, place it in the middle of your baking pan.
+After the cod is fried, place it in the middle of your baking pan, on top of the veggies.

-- Pour the tomato sauce over the cod, eggplant and potatoes.
-On top of this lay the garlic, rosemary and bay leaves.
-Pour 1/3 cup olive oil into the baking pan.
+- Mix the tomato sauce and olive oil, and pour the mixture over cod, eggplant, zucchini and potatoes.
+On top of this sprinkle the garlic, rosemary and bay leaves.

-- Place in the middle rack of a preheated oven and bake, uncovered, for 30 minutes.
-Enjoy.
+- Place in the middle rack of a preheated oven and bake, uncovered, for 20 minutes.